So far in this course, you have learned how to create dashboards using AI and natural language prompts.

 Creating a new dashboard page

-You can either delete an existing dashboard or alternatively keep working on an existing dashboard.
+Either delete an existing dashboard or keep working on an existing dashboard.

 To create a new dashboard page, go to the Dashboards menu and click on the New page button: